milvus-io/milvus/docs/developer_guides/appendix_b_api_reference.md

 }
 ```

 **Status** represents the server error code.
 It doesn't contain grpc error but contains the server error code.
 We can get the executing result in common status. **error_code** is an enum type to distinguish the executing error type.
 The total Errorcode is shown in the last of this code.
-And the **reason** field is a string to describes the detailed error.
+And the **reason** field is a string to describe the detailed error.

 **index state** is an enum type to distinguish the different processes in the index building process.